jjmontesl/cubesviewer/doc/guide/cubesviewer-static.md

 In order to run CubesViewer, you need to include a number Javascript and CSS dependencies, listed below.

 Note that the paths may vary in your application, depending on where you put CubesViewer file.
+Also, note that **the order of inclusion of Javascript files is critical** (  though you could remove optional components).

 (Note: the first CSS link, *screen.css*, is not required.
 It applies default fonts and styles and may be ignored if you already have applied styles to your site.
 This may be changed in the future.)